-If you operate a Georgian business which buys products and services from abroad, then you need to declare and pay Reverse Charge VAT (18%) in your monthly declarations to the RS.
-You must do this even if your business is not VAT registered.
+If you operate a Georgian business that purchases services from abroad, then you need to declare and pay Reverse Charge VAT (18%) in your monthly declarations to the RS.
+You must do this even if your business is not VAT-registered.

 By not declaring, you are breaking the tax law.
 And, for most businesses owned by foreigners, you could claim back the VAT.
 So, breaking the law for something that would effectively cost you no money is not a good plan.